 - 1. All information required under the Contract, including the reporting requirements or other information related to the performance of its responsibilities as reasonably requested by HHSC; - 2.
 Any information in its possession sufficient to permit HHSC to comply with the Federal Balanced Budget Act of 1997, Pub.
 L. No. 105-33, 111 Stat.
 251 (1997), or other federal or State laws, rules, and regulations; and - 3.
-Ad hoc reports as requested by HHSC.
+Ad hoc reports requested by HHSC.

 All information must be provided in accordance with the timelines, definitions, formats, and instructions as specified by HHSC.
-Where practicable, HHSC may consult with the MCO to establish timelines and formats reasonably acceptable to both Parties.
+Where practicable, HHSC may consult with the MCO to establish timeframes and formats reasonably acceptable to both Parties.

-The MCO must provide the reports specified in Chapter 5.0.1 of Exhibit C, UMCM.
+The MCO must provide the reports specified in Chapter 5.0.1 of Exhibit B, UMCM.
 This chapter includes a list of required reports and a description of the format, content, file layout, and submission deadlines for each report.

-Any Deliverable or report not listed in Chapter 5.0.1 of Exhibit C, UMCM, but referenced in the Contract without a specified due date, is due quarterly on the last Day of the month following the end of the reporting period.
+Any Deliverable or report not listed in Chapter 5.0.1 of Exhibit B, UMCM, but referenced in the Contract without a specified due date, is due quarterly on the last Day of the month following the end of the reporting period.
 Where the due date states 30 Days, the MCO is to provide the Deliverable by the last Day of the month following the end of the reporting period.
 Where the due date states 45 Days, the MCO is to provide the Deliverable by the 15th Day of the second month following the end of the reporting period.

-Pursuant to CFR §438.606 and UMCM Chapter 5, Data Certification Instructions, the MCO's chief executive officer (CEO); chief financial officer (CFO); or an individual who reports directly to those positions with delegated authority to sign for the them so that the CEO or CFO is ultimately responsible for the certification, must certify that the financial data, Encounter Data, and other data as specified by CFR §438.604, has been reviewed and is true and accurate to the best of the certifying person's knowledge.
+The MCO's chief executive and chief financial officers, or persons in equivalent positions, must certify that the financial data, Encounter Data, and other measurement data has been reviewed and is true and accurate to the best of the certifying person's knowledge.
 Such certification may not be delegated.